 Basic course pertaining to the development, anatomy, physiology, genetics, ecology, and natural relationships of the animal kingdom combined and integrated with a hands-on laboratory component.
-A special fee will be charged for this course.
+A special fee for face-to-face sections will be charged for this course.

 Prerequisites: College level reading, writing, and math skills are required.

-ZOO 1450 Ichthyology
+ZOO 1450

+Ichthyology